kmules1/kmules1.github.io/ecumene/heavens.md

 	</dl>
 </aside>

-The three moons of Ecumene-Luhan are in orbital resonance with one another.
-The largest and closest, called the Elder Sister, is also in orbital resonance with the Ecumene-Luhan orbital period, resulting in a complex interaction between the five worlds.

-The Elder Sister's orbital period is precisely 5.6 days on the Ecumene, and is used as the basis for the month in most calendars.
+Three moons, the Three Sisters, orbit the Ecumene-Luhan barycenter, which is located one-sixth of the distance between them.
+The Three Sisters form a complex network of orbital resonances, resulting in the Elder Sister's orbital period being precisely 5.6 days on the Ecumene.

 ## Merodach & Nebo